Manan-Joshi750/JS_HTML_CSS/README.md

 4. Defaults to "1" for invalid inputs and handles API failures gracefully.
 5. Loading indicator during data fetch; responsive design for all devices.

+**11. Digital Clock**

+1. Displays a digital clock that updates in real-time.
+2. Shows hours, minutes, seconds, and period (AM/PM).
+3. Uses JavaScript to dynamically update the time.
+4. Enhances appearance with a black background and cyan text.
 **11. Password Generator**

 1. Users can generate random passwords by clicking "Generate Password".